juancarlosfdc/gatk/README.md

 ***Please see the [GATK website](http://www.broadinstitute.org/gatk), where you can download a precompiled executable, read documentation, ask questions, and receive technical support.
 For GitHub basics, see [here](https://software.broadinstitute.org/gatk/documentation/article?id=23405).***

 ### GATK 4
+Testing automatic registration of workflows in the dockstore.

 This repository contains the next generation of the Genome Analysis Toolkit (GATK).
 The contents of this repository are 100% open source and released under the Apache 2.0 license (see [LICENSE.TXT](https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT)).